Undergraduate Research Fellowship Programme (URFP)

 Non credit-bearing components:

-Students under the URFP are also encouraged to attend postgraduate seminars organized by the Faculty of Business and Economics but attendance is not compulsory.
-(Note: The Faculty will send notification emails to URFP students regarding the details of seminars, and will take attendance in the seminars for record purpose.)
+Students under the URFP are also encouraged to attend postgraduate seminars organized by the HKU Business School but attendance is not compulsory.
+(Note: The School will send notification emails to URFP students regarding the details of seminars, and will take attendance in the seminars for record purpose.)

 Course Descriptions [for reference ONLY]